IrrationalShadow/water/docs/content/notes/styleguide.md

 - **Don't:** Write selectors with two or more descendants.
 (See [nesting](#nesting) below).
 - **Don't:** Write descendant selectors that will work without being nested.

 When following these guidelines you may still find that you're writing *location dependent* selectors.
 This is something you should be trying to avoid.

-Location dependent selectors are selectors that style a class or element only when present inside a particular containing class or element.
+*Location dependent selectors are selectors that style a class or element only when present inside a particular containing class or element.*

-Note the below code block, the *selector intent* is to style the `.selector` class a particular way when it appears inside the sidebar, but there's a much better way to achieve this.
+Note the code block below.
+The *selector intent* is to style the `.selector` class a particular way when it appears inside the sidebar, but there's a much better way to achieve this.
 As Harry Roberts has said, *"A component shouldn’t have to live in a certain place to look a certain way".*

 ```scss
 .sidebar .selector {